yuliannabn/my_navy/README.md

 > make re

 ## usage:
 To play, open two instances of the terminal.
-Each terminal will connect with each other by seding the PID of the first one to the second.
+Each terminal will connect with each other by sending the PID of the first one to the second.

 First player:
 > ./my_navy [map]